ali-7/terminal-ws/README.md

 ### 2- Creating Files And Folders:

-Now that we know how to use the `cd` command and navigate in Terminal, let's see how we can create folders and files.
+Now that we know how to use the `cd` command and navigate in Terminal, let's see how we can create files and folders.

 To create a folder we use the `mkdir` command which is short for **_"make directory"_**.